Home Music Goldrush Festival 2024: A Weekend of Unrelenting Bass, Dubstep Madness, and Surprises

 Halogenix

 Next, Halogenix brought the underground UK dubstep vibes to the decks.
 To top off a dynamic set, we were treated with a surprise back-to-back moment with Alix Perez.
 They featured their new track, which was bass-heavy and grimy.
 It hit all the right notes for the bass heads.
-I’m keeping my eyes out for their collaboration track.
+I’m keeping my eyes out for their fresh collaboration track.

 Timmy Trumpet delivering an explosive set at Goldrush Festival 2024 in Phoenix, AZ